-⊠ Yes.
-Principal adverse impacts are taken into account in the norm-based and industry exclusions related to fossil fuels and emissions, controversial weapons and violations of UN Global Compact and OECD Guidelines for multi-national companies.
+☑ Yes, principal adverse impacts are taken into account.
+Principal adverse impacts are identified, analyzed and managed in several ways.
+The PAI indicators that are relevant differ between the Fund's investments.
+Some adverse impacts are managed within the framework of the norm-based and sectors based exclusions related to fossil fuels and emissions, controversial weapons and violations of UN Global Compact and OECD Guidelines for multi-national companies.